influencemapping/whos-got-dirt/README.md

 While Popolo provides a data model for ``Persons``, ``Organizations`` and ``Memberships``, it is mainly structured around parliamentary information use cases.

 It does not currently have a notion of ``Companies``, nor does it define relevant connection types such as ``Control`` (e.g. for ownership) and ``Transaction`` (e.g. for contracts).
 For a more detailed analysis of potential connection types, see [James' inventory of terms](https://docs.google.com/spreadsheets/d/1on99aF9QVWOwqZDtla9RLX5Wza6MHxbb4apZwbtHK-w/edit#gid=917587019).

 ## Getting it adopted

-* Build a set of proxies around existing data sources (i.e. partners, but also ICIJ Offshore, CorpWatch CrocTail - even WhoIs)
+* Build a set of proxies around existing data providers (i.e. partners, but also ICIJ Offshore, CorpWatch CrocTail - even WhoIs)
 * Prototype client applications around different patterns of use
     * Search: simple lookup, return all matchin results
     * Enrich: add edges to a graph in a visual utility